emepetres/carnero.net/content/blog/managers.md

 ## A Clearer Evaluation Framework

 This lens simplifies the evaluation of a manager's performance.
 It's no longer about checking off trendy activities like team-building exercises or adopting the latest performance review techniques.
-Instead, the focus is on whether we're taking the necessary actions to maximize the profitability of our team's work across timeframes.
+Instead, the focus is on whether we're taking the necessary actions to maximize the profitability of our team's work across time-frames.

 ## Misalignment and Its Consequences